Myths of Cryogenics

 Cryo processing is not a tempering process.
 “Cryogenic tempering” is a marketing term that is easily adapted as “tempering” is familiar term.
 Tempering is defined in ASM’s Metal Handbook as “..reheating hardened steel or hardened cast iron to some temperature below the eutectoid temperature for the purpose of decreasing hardness and increasing toughness.”
 That is not cryogenic processing.
 Also, it is not deep.
 The Cryogenic Society of America defines cryogenics as starting at -244oF.
 Deep cryogenics is more properly processing near -450oF, which is very close to as low as you can go.
 We can do deep cryogenic processing.

 5. Cryogenics is freezing dead bodies.

-We hear this a lot.
 Freezing bodies with the hope they can be thawed alive is called CRYONICS.
-Yes, they use cryogenic temperatures, but “cryogenics” is a huge field with applications in food freezing, physics, and even cryogenic treatment of materials.
+They do use cryogenic temperatures, but “cryogenics” is a huge field with applications in food freezing, physics, and even cryogenic treatment of materials.

 6. If that were any good, we would have been using it a long time ago.

 Refer to the third answer above.
 Galileo ran into this a lot.